nvda-es/devguides_translation/original_docs/SwitchingFromJawsToNVDA.md

 Microsoft Office 2007 replaced the menu and toolbars with a "ribbon".
 Like the notification area, these are accessible so NVDA does not provide a "virtual ribbon" replacement.
 Microsoft has a page on [Using the keyboard to work with the ribbon](https://support.office.com/en-us/article/use-the-keyboard-to-work-with-the-ribbon-954cd3f7-2f77-4983-978d-c09b20e31f0e).
 Essentially press ALT or ALT+letter to access individual ribbons.
 Press CONTROL+LEFT and RIGHT ARROWS to move between groups within the current ribbon (eg Clipboard, font, paragraph, etc in Word's Home ribbon).
 Press TAB to move between individual items in each ribbon and spacebar or enter to activate the current ribbon item.
 The Ribbon also includes "tell me".
 Press alt+q, type the command or feature you would like to access, use the arrow keys to select it from the list and enter to activate it.

-### Checking the status of progress bars
+### Progress bar announcement

-Jaws provides a command control+insert+b to check the status of progress bars in the current window.
-NVDA has options to have progress bars automatically reported as they update.
-This can be done verbally ("5%", "6%", "23%", etc), as beeps, increasing in pitch, or both.
+JAWS has only single type of progress bar announcement E.G speaking the percentage as it changes.
+In NVDA, This can be done verbally ("5%", "6%", "23%", etc), as beeps, increasing in pitch, or both.
 To adjust this, press NVDA+U.  Alternatively, it is available from the Object Presentation settings.
 Press NVDA+control+o to open these settings.

 ### Accessing characters and emoji